OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 *   Visible Measures: http://corp.visiblemeasures.com/viewer-settings
 *   Google Analytics: http://tools.google.com/dlpage/gaoptout (requires you to install a browser add-on)

-Other Similar Technologies
+Other similar technologies

 In addition to standard cookies and web beacons, web sites can use other technologies to store and read data files on your computer.
 This may be done to maintain your preferences or to improve speed and performance by storing certain files locally.
 But, like standard cookies, it can also be used to store a unique identifier for your computer, which can then be used to track behavior.
 These technologies include Local Shared Objects (or “Flash cookies”) and Silverlight Application Storage.

 *   **Local Shared Objects or “Flash cookies.”** Web sites that use Adobe Flash technologies may use Local Shared Objects or “Flash cookies” to store data on your computer.
 Note that the ability to clear Flash cookies may or may not be controlled by your browser setting for standard cookies as that may vary by browser.
 To manage or block Flash cookies, go to http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager.html
 *   **Silverlight Application Storage.** Web sites or applications that use Microsoft Silverlight technology also have the ability to store data by using Silverlight Application Storage.
 To learn how to manage or block such storage, visit Silverlight.

-Display of Advertising
+Display of advertising

 Many of the Web sites and online services we offer, as well as those of our partners, are supported by advertising.
 Through our ad delivery platform, we may display ads on our own sites and the sites of our advertising partners.